 We designed our New Student Orientation and Assessment process to occur together.
-First, students participate in New Student Orientation and then they take the COMPASS assessment tests in math, English, reading and/or ESL or submit High School transcripts for validation.
+First, students participate in New Student Orientation and then they take the COMPASS assessment tests in math, English, reading and/or ESL.
 The purpose of New Student Assessment is to determine a student's current skill in mathematics, reading, English/English as a Second Language (ESL).

 Assessment services are provided four days a week throughout the year for our continuing or returning students.
-New students are mandated to attend a joint orientation and assessment session which is offered up to three times a week during the registration periods.
+New students are mandated to attend a joint orientation and assessment session which are held up to three times a week during the registration periods.
 Students have the option of attending a day, evening, weekend or Spanish only orientation and assessment session.
-Our assessment center can serve up to 45 students at a time.
+Our assessment center can serve up to 50 students at a time.